SPV-413/IBM-Stock-Price-Prediction/README.md

 ## Results
 - For this specific dataset and task, the **XGBoost Regressor** is the most effective model.
 Suggests it captures the underlying patterns in the data most accurately.
-- XGBoost Regressor model achieving a 97% R-squared score on IBM stock price prediction (up to December 2023) without overfitting, and the plot of actual vs predicted values shows a very close alignment.
+- XGBoost Regressor model achieving a 97% R-squared score on IBM stock price prediction (up to August 2022) without overfitting, and the plot of actual vs predicted values shows a very close alignment.

 ## Contact
 For any inquiries, reach out via GitHub or email.